 FSC received exemptive relief on September 9, 2014 from the SEC allowing it to participate in negotiated co-investment transactions, subject to the conditions of the relief granted by the SEC, with certain affiliates, each of whose investment adviser is Fifth Street Management, or an investment adviser controlling, controlled by or under common control with Fifth Street Management, in a manner consistent with FSC's investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors, and pursuant to the conditions to the exemptive relief.
 Pursuant to the co-investment exemptive relief received by the Company, all purchases pursuant to the exemptive relief are required to be disposed of pursuant to the exemptive relief.
 The exemptive relief is premised on FSAM being the investment adviser to the Company.
-If FSAM is no longer the investment adviser to the Company and if the Company holds the same investments as other funds that are under common control with the Company, the Company would be unable to dispose of such investments without obtaining further exemptive relief.
+If FSAM is no longer the investment adviser to the Company and if the Company holds the same investments as other funds that are advised by the same investment adviser (or affiliated investment adviser) as the Company, the Company would be unable to dispose of such investments without obtaining further exemptive relief.
+Although any new investment adviser to the Company could apply for exemptive relief with respect to the Company and other funds managed by such investment adviser and its affiliates, the process associated with obtaining such exemptive relief regularly takes in excess of nine months and there are no assurances such relief would be granted.

-If FSC is not able to rely on the existing exemptive relief or obtain further exemptive relief: (i) FSC would not be able to dispose of investments held by other funds under common control with FSC, (ii) FSC could lose some investment opportunities if its investment adviser cannot provide "one-stop" financing to a potential portfolio company; (iii) portfolio companies may reject an offer of funding arranged by an investment adviser due to FSC's inability to commit the full amount of financing required by the portfolio company in a timely manner (i.e., without the delay that typically would be associated with obtaining single-transaction exemptive relief from the Commission); (iv) FSC will likely be required to forego suitable investment opportunities because its individual or aggregate investment limits would require the investment adviser to arrange a syndication with unaffiliated entities; and (v) without the assets of the other co-investment affiliates available for a co-investment, there will likely be a decrease in the number of opportunities accessible to FSC.
+If FSC is not able to rely on the existing exemptive relief or obtain further exemptive relief: (i) FSC would not be able to dispose of certain investments held by other funds under common control with FSC, (ii) FSC could lose some investment opportunities if its investment adviser cannot provide "one-stop" financing to a potential portfolio company; (iii) portfolio companies may reject an offer of funding arranged by FSC or any new investment adviser to FSC due to FSC's inability to commit the full amount of financing required by the portfolio company in a timely manner (i.e., without the delay that typically would be associated with obtaining single-transaction exemptive relief from the Commission); (iv) FSC will likely be required to forego suitable investment opportunities because its individual or aggregate investment limits would require the investment adviser to arrange a syndication with unaffiliated entities; and (v) without the assets of the other co-investment affiliates available for a co-investment, there will likely be a decrease in the number of opportunities accessible to FSC in its target investment size.